geun-yun/geun-yun.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Research area of interest: Explainable Artificial Intelligence (XAI) and fair, equitable machine learning, with a particular focus on health-informatics.
+<u>Research area of interest</u>: Explainable Artificial Intelligence (XAI) and fair, equitable machine learning, with a particular focus on health-informatics.
 My research explores frameworks that ensure transparency and interpretability in clinical models while addressing fairness and ethical considerations, aiming to support equitable decision-making in healthcare.